MohitGoel92/Predicting-Customer-Purchases/README.md

 A type II error occurs when we have predicted a negative outcome (0 or no) but in reality it was positive (1 or yes), therefore an unexpected effect occuring.
 Type II errors are also referred to as "False Negatives".

-Type II errors are deemed more serious that type I errors.
+Type II errors are deemed more serious than type I errors.
 This is because there could be dire consequences if we have predicted an event such as an earthquake/disease not occuring, but in fact it did occur; leading to unnecessary injury and fatalities.

 The diagram below shows a confusion matrix with the accuracy calculated.